 TIMOCLEIA AND THE THRACIAN COMMANDER.
-Washington, D.C., National Gallery of Art (458), since 1941.
-Canvas.
-Oval, 55\(\frac{1}{4}\times 43\) in.
-(140.3 \times 109.3 cm.).
+Washington, D.C., National Gallery of Art (458), since 1941.1 Canvas.
+Oval, $55\frac{1}{4} \times 43$ in.
+(140.3 × 109.3 cm.).
 Very good condition.

 The attribution of K1090 to Giovanni Battista Tiepolo is not questioned nor is there any doubt of its original inclusion in the decoration of a room in the Palazzo Barbaro, Venice, where K1090, along with four other paintings by Giovanni Battista, is said to have remained until about 1870.2 The largest painting, an irregular oval now in the Metropolitan Museum, New York, which represents the glorification of an ancestor of the Barbaro family, probably the illustrious Venetian patrician Francesco Barbaro (c.
 1395-1454), decorated the ceiling.3 The other four paintings known to have come from the room, ovals which are approximately uniform in format and size, were perhaps installed as overdoor decorations.
 The subject of only one of these, the Tarquin and Lucretia, known in several versions, of which one is now in the Museum of Augsburg, has been satisfactorily identified, and it would seem to point to Roman legend as source of the subjects of the other three ovals.
-These are now provisionally entitled: Betrothal (or Rejected Proposal), in the National Museum, Copenhagen; Offering by the Vestals to Juno (or Offering of Gifts of Mark Antony to Cleopatra), K161 (Fig. 280), of which there is a replica in the Necchi Collection, Pavia; and Timocleia and the Thracian Commander.
-The accuracy of this last title is far from confirmed by comparing the scene in K1090 with Plutarch's story of the Thracian who, in Alexander's army at the capture of Thebes, raped and robbed Timocleia.4
+These are ad in story of the Thracian who, in Alexander's army at the capture of Thebes, raped and robbed Timocleia.4 There has been some slight disagreement regarding the probable dating of the Palazzo Barbaro decorations, some and critics placing them shortly after the artist's three years ove.
+(1750-53) at Würzburg, some shortly before that period.5 The earlier date for K1090 seems to be well defended; this is the period to which, for example, Tiepolo's Martyrdom of St. Agatha, in the Berlin Muscum, is assigned.6

-There has been some slight disagreement regarding the probable dating of the Palazzo Barbaro decorations, some critics placing them shortly after the artist's three years (1750-53) at Würzburg, some shortly before that period.5 The earlier date for K1090 seems to be well defended; this is the period to which, for example, Tiepolo's Martyrdom of St. Agatha, in the Berlin Museum, is assigned.6 Similarity of style in these two paintings is emphasized by X-ray, which shows up their heavy impasto and brilliant brushwork.7 It is interesting to note in the X-ray of K1090 the artist's change from frontal to three-quarter pose in the head of the middle figure.
+(1750-53) at Würzburg, some shortly before that period.5 The earlier date for $\kappa 1090$ seems to be well defended; this is the period to which, for example, Tiepolo's Martyrdom of St. Agatha, in the Berlin Muscum, is assigned.6 Similarity of style in these two paintings is emphasized by X-ray, which shows up their heavy impasto and brilliant brushwork.7 It is interesting to note in the X-ray of $\kappa 1090$ the artist's change from frontal to three-quarter pose in the head of the middle figure.